Tarieret/Portfolio/index.md

 subtitle: Data Scientist & ML Practitioner
 ---

 Hi, my name is Tariere!
-I'm a ML Practitioner passionate about the end-to-end lifecycle of machine learning.
-My focus is on building end-to-end ML systems: from exploratory analysis and model selection to cloud deployment, with an emphasis on making deliberate, well-reasoned architectural decisions.
+I'm a Data Science Master's candidate passionate about the end-to-end lifecycle of machine learning — from exploratory analysis and model selection to cloud deployment, with an emphasis on making deliberate, well-reasoned architectural decisions.
 I am constantly experimenting with new architectures and refining my approach to building impactful AI.

+Outside of work, I'm a cozy gamer (The Sims 4 is a lifestyle — I've recently started making my own mods), a sci-fi and anime fan (Cowboy Bebop is untouchable), and someone who genuinely loves learning for its own sake.
+Geography and anthropology are two of my deepest special interests.
+And if you want to get me talking, ask me about food — one of my favorite things about living in New York is that good food is always close by.

-✨ Interests: Artist, lifelong learner, and fan of great books and better company.
+✨ Artist · Lifelong learner · Fan of great books and better company

 **Technical Skills:** Python, R, SQL, Machine Learning, Deep Learning, AWS